 Dancing and singing with the Twa

 The Twa village was a mix of pygmy and non-pygmy people.
-Per the chief there is abeen a lot of intermarriage.
-This resulted in some people being very short while others being of a normal height.
-The Twa traditionally have lived off of the forests as hunters and gatherers but these days in Burundi there is no longer a lot of forest for them to hunt in and as the chief explained to me the remaining forests are protected and hunting is no longer allowed so the Twa people have turned to a new concept-farming.
-In the case of this village they have also turned to tourism but with Covid few if any tourists have visited in years.
+Per the chief, there has been a lot of intermarriage, resulting in some people being very short while others are of average height.
+The Twa traditionally lived off the forests as hunters and gatherers, but in modern Burundi, there is little forest left for them to hunt in.
+As the chief explained to me, the remaining forests are protected, and hunting is no longer allowed.
+As a result, the Twa people have turned to a new way of life—farming.
+In the case of this village, they have also embraced tourism, though with COVID, few, if any, tourists have visited in years.

-We enjoyed our time dancing with the Twa and they put on a genuinely excited performance of some of their traditional songs that we and the entire village tok part in.
+We enjoyed our time dancing with the Twa, and they put on a genuinely enthusiastic performance of some of their traditional songs, which we and the entire village took part in.

 Dancing and singing of the Twa in the rain

-Twa Chief and villagers answering my questions abot their lives.
-The chief wore an interesting ceremonial hat that consisted of a cut off plastic soda bottle with grass strong around it.
+Twa Chief and villagers answered my questions about their lives.
+The chief wore an interesting ceremonial hat made of a cut-off plastic soda bottle with grass strong around it.

 A man who we met, who sadly wears this hat to cover up a giant tumor on his head.
 He asked me if I could help him and even though I took his contact information and promised him I would reach out to various medical charities in the country, I told him that in truth there was nothing I as a tourist briefly passing through the country could do.
 This was heart breaking and I wish I could do something for him.